So you’re in your teens and have a mounting pile of questions about facial hair growth? That’s cool, most men had and most boys do.

 But I would still like to say that it’s better to just wait patiently until you’re in your early 20’s before you will start making any crazy moves.

 If you start stimulating beard growth and forcing it as a teenager and grow beard thanks to that, then how will you ever know if you would have been able to pull it off naturally?

-Another factor is that some of these methods include things like minoxidil (Rogaine) which is an over-the-counter prescription free drug, that is not completely free of side effects.
+Another factor is that some of these methods include things like using minoxidil (Rogaine) for the face which is an over-the-counter prescription free drug, that is not completely free of side effects.

-There are some supplements that can activate the androgen receptors like carnitine and forskolin.
+There are a handful of supplements that can help with beard growth like carnitine and forskolin.

 And there’s also many lifestyle changes and nutritional tricks that can bring about higher DHT and testosterone.